tytydraco/yessleep/out/In_the_boglands_I_found_a_site_for_human_sacrifices_to_the_ancient_gods.md

 Winchester continued trying to crawl forward.
 Mowdoroth slithered behind him.
 Winchester looked up as a tentacle started coming down in his direction.
 He gave a short, panicked scream as the blade smashed through his back legs, chopping both of them off at the knees.
 The ground shook with the force of it.
 The stumps began spurting seemingly endless amounts of blood.
 Winchester pleaded and made incomprehensible gurgling sounds as he bled out.
 Mowdoroth ended Winchester’s cries when it wrapped its tentacle around Winchester’s torso.
 It slithered up into Winchester’s open mouth.

 X and I shot as fast as we could while running forward in the dark, trying to hold a flashlight and a pistol.
 Most of my shots missed Mowdoroth, but with a sense of satisfaction and pride, I saw a few burst through its enormous body.
 Streams of radioactive green blood ran down its torso now.
-As its slithering legs took it up on the trail, it gained speed, coming behind us like a runaway train.
+As its serpentine legs pumped furiously, it gained speed, coming behind us like a runaway train.
 I could feel the ground shaking with every thud of its tentacled feet.

 A few hundred feet ahead of us, I caught a glimpse of the cultists.
 They were hurrying away from the area, not running but moving much faster than they had come in.
 Nearly out of breath already and exhausted from hiking all day, I pointed forward.